berkeley-stat33a/berkeley-stat33a.github.io/README.md

 An introduction to the R statistical software for students with minimal prior experience with programming.
 This course prepares students for data analysis with R. The focus is on the computational model that underlies the R language with the goal of providing a foundation for coding.
 Topics include data types and structures, such as vectors, data frames and lists; the REPL evaluation model; function calls, argument matching, and environments; writing simple functions and control flow.
 Tools for reading, analyzing, and plotting data are covered, such as data input/output, reshaping data, the formula language, and graphics models.

+## Logistics

+One hour of lecture and one hour of laboratory per week.
+Two hours of lecture and three hours of laboratory per week for 6 weeks.

+Written final exam conducted during the scheduled final exam period.

 ## Prerequisites